 She remains there today as chef and proprietor of Carlton Riverside, a restaurant with seven rooms attached located along the River Irfon.
 The AA Guide praises Chef Gilchrist’s ‘great natural skills and obvious passion.
 There’s no flim-flammery of foams or gels on her a la carte menu, just perfectly cooked tip-top materials brought together in thoughtful combinations.’

-While it’s never easy to be both chef and proprietor of one’s own business, Gilchrist takes her work seriously and her attention to detail has paid off – she’s held three AA rosettes for years, is one of Slow Food UK’s MasterChefs of Great Britain, and the Carlton was named Wales’s Restaurant of the Year 2007-8 by the Good Food Guide.
+While it’s never easy to be both chef and proprietor of one’s own business, Gilchrist takes her work seriously and her attention to detail has paid off – she’s held three AA rosettes for years, and is one of Slow Food UK’s MasterChefs of Great Britain.